c2d7fa/thinktool/README.md

 <p align="center">(Screenshot showing links, backreferences and multiple parents.)</p>
 </blockquote>

+## Project status

+No-one else is working on Thinktool, so development is slow.
+However, I use Thinktool for all my note-taking (after switching from [Obsidian](https://obsidian.md)), and I'm still actively working on it (as of September 2021).

+Currently, the main priorities are improving the desktop client and offline-only support for improved privacy and data security as well as improving the UX and "learnability".
+There is no specific roadmap or time estimates.

+The website and newsletter haven't been updated in a while.
+If you want to follow Thinktool's development, watch this repository.

+## Comparison to other software

+**Offline client:** [Obsidian](https://obsidian.md/) and [Logseq](https://logseq.com/) have excellent offline clients, which let you store your data in Markdown files locally.
+[Thinktool](https://thinktool.io) does have an offline desktop client, but it's janky in comparison and uses a SQLite database for data storage.

+**Graph structure:** [Roam Research](https://roamresearch.com/), [Logseq](https://logseq.com) and [Obsidian](https://obsidian.md/) let you link different pages together and use that graph structure to explore your notes.
+However, only pages -- not individual items -- can be connected like this.
+In contrast, Thinktool lets you connect individual items to multiple parents, so the same item can exist in multiple places.

+**Transclusion:** To work around the issue of connecting individual items, [Roam Research](https://roamresearch.com/) and [Logseq](https://logseq.com) support embedding (transcluding) blocks.
+However, recursive transclusion is not supported, and transclusions are second-class.
+[Thinktool](https://thinktool.io) doesn't need transclusion, because the same item can simply exist in multiple places -- there is no difference between the "original" item and its clones.

+**Hierarchical structure:** If you want to connect pages hierarchically, [Roam Research](https://roamresearch.com/), [Logseq](https://logseq.com)  and [Obsidian](https://obsidian.md/) require you to create a separate index page where you link the different pages together (or use some other custom system).
+[Thinktool](https://thinktool.io) makes no distinction between pages and items, so you can simply add one page as a child of another page.

+**Bidirectional links:** All of these tools, including [Thinktool](https://thinktool.io) are built around bidirectional linking and have similar features.

+**Miscellaneous features:** [Roam Research](https://roamresearch.com/), and to a lesser extent [Logseq](https://logseq.com), have a bunch of neat features that let you use it for task management, spaced repetition and more.
+[Thinktool](https://thinktool.io) is designed just for note-taking, so it doesn't have a lot of extra features.

+**Ease of use and UI:** Even though [Thinktool's](https://thinktool.io/) data model is arguably simpler than these other tools, the UI is quite a bit worse, so it ends up being harder to understand.

 ## Open Source

 All content of this repository to which I own the copyright is licensed under the terms of the GNU AGPLv3 or any later version as described in `LICENSE.md`.